rebels-ai/GroupEQBot/source/group_eq_bot/interfaces/telegram_event_handlers/README.md

 GroupEQBot handlers are the wrapper on top of native [Telegram Handlers](https://docs.python-telegram-bot.org/en/v20.0a4/telegram.ext.handlers-tree.html).

+There are following internal `handlers` types:
+  - member_update
+  - message_update
+    - audio
+    - video
+    - text
+    - document
+  - conversation_update

-## Handler Interface Explanation
+## GroupEQBot Handler Sample Interface
-Any of the GroupEQBot handlers interface is declared as:
+Any of the GroupEQBot handlers interface are declared as:
 ```python
 class {"HandlerType"}Handler:
     filters_to_apply = { "Telegram filters to be used" }